sahal-786/Spotify-landing-page/README.md

 # Spotify-landing-page
-created a spotify landing page using html and css for my practice in front end web devlopment.
+Created a spotify landing page using html and css for my practice in front end web devlopment.